 - Wearing long sleeves and pants at odd times, such as when it’s hot outside.

 - Making excuses about the reason for the cuts you see.

 If you suspect or see evidence of your child’s cutting, do not yell or criticize your child.
-Offer your support, express your concern, and tell them that you will do what it takes to help them with whatever is causing the cutting.
+Offer your support, express your concern, and tell them that you will do what it takes to help them with whatever is causing the urge for cutting.
 Speak with your child’s doctor.
 Your doctor will want to see your child and can provide you with referrals for treatment with a mental health professional.

 Counseling or psychotherapy is commonly used to treat unhealthy coping methods, such as cutting.
 Counseling can take the form of one-on-one sessions with your child, family sessions, or a combination of the two.
 There are many different types of psychotherapy treatments, including:

 - Cognitive behavioral therapy (CBT), which identifies and replaces unhealthy behaviors and beliefs.

 - Dialectical behavior therapy (DBT), which teaches skills to handle, manage, or balance your emotions and improve relationships.

 - Psychodynamic therapy, which helps you identify past experiences that may be at the root of your emotional stress.